Economist Impact's 5th edition Future of Health Asia returns to Singapore amid rising technological disruption, chronic disease burdens and international trade tensions

 - And more

 "Addressing the urgent and evolving healthcare needs across Asia's diverse populations and complex disease burdens demands radical collaboration.
-It is through our shared commitment and partnership that we can accelerate progress in building resilient and equitable care systems throughout the region, leveraging Takeda's innovative medicines and vaccines to make a meaningful impact," said Dr Mahender Nayak, senior vice-president of Takeda, Asia Pacific countries.
+It is through our shared commitment and partnership that we can accelerate progress in building resilient and equitable care systems throughout the region, leveraging Takeda's innovative medicines and vaccines to make a meaningful impact," said Dr Mahender Nayak, senior vice president, Takeda, Asia-Pacific countries.

 The curated agenda includes sessions on: